-- Mountain walk, High Atlas Travelling by road to a High Atlas trailhead such as Imlil, then taking a day walk in the mountains with a guide and mule.
+- Mountain walk, High Atlas Travelling by road to a High Atlas trailhead such as Imlil and then taking a day walk in the mountains with a guide and mule.

-- Calèche ride, Marrakesh Calèche (horse-drawn carriage) rides around the ramparts of places such as Marrakesh, Meknès and Taroudannt.
+- Calèche ride, Marrakesh Calèche (horse-drawn carriage) rides around the ramparts of places such as Marrakesh, Meknes and Taroudant.

-- Water sports, Essaouira Wind and water sports around Essaouira, or the beach at Agadir for young children.
+- Watersports Wind and water sports around Essaouira, or the beach at Agadir for young children.

-- Oualidia lagoon Safe, calm waters and a wide, sandy beach.
+- Oualidia The lagoon has safe, calm waters and a wide, sandy beach.

 - Parque Marítimo del Mediterráneo Ceuta’s creative maritime park, its pools surrounded by restaurants and cafes.

-- Jnan Sbil, Fez These shady gardens have plenty of fountains for cooling down amid leafy surrounds.
+- Jnan Sbil These shady gardens in Fez have plenty of fountains for cooling down amid leafy surrounds.

 Fun & Games

-- Marrakesh Explore Jardin Majorelle and its collection of desert plants at Djemaa el-Fna, Marrakesh, children enjoy amusements such as the ‘fishing for a bottle’ game.
+- Marrakesh Explore Jardin Majorelle and its collection of desert plants.
+At Djemaa El Fna, children enjoy amusements such as the ‘fishing for a bottle’ game.

 - Ouarzazate The Atlas Film Corporation Studios features sets and props from famous films made in the area.

 - Fez Cooking classes at Café Clock Good for children of most ages – from making spice mixes to kneading dough and taking bread to the communal oven.
-Kefta tajine is a good knife-free meal to prepare.
-There's also a Cafe Clock in Marrakech which is popular with families.
+Kefta (meatball) tajine is a good knife-free meal to prepare.
+There's also a Cafe Clock in Marrakesh which is popular with families.